syncfusion-content/blazor-docs/blazor/tabs/how-to/create-collapsible-tabs.md

+---
+layout: post
+title: How to Create Collapsible Tabs in Blazor Tabs Component | Syncfusion
+description: Checkout and learn about Create Collapsible Tabs in Blazor Tabs component of Syncfusion, and more details.
+platform: Blazor
+control: Tabs
+documentation: ug
+---

 # Create collapsible Tabs

 You can achieve collapse and expand functionality in Tab by adding/removing a custom CSS class in the click event handler for each tab.